pretix/pretix-docs/docs/guides/widget.md

 ### Embedding multiple widgets on your website

-If you want to embed multiple widgets for different events on your page, add the first snippet only **once**.
+If you want to embed multiple widgets for different events on your website, add the first snippet only **once**.
 Generate the second snippet for every event and add each one to your website's HTML.

 !!!
 Note